+Enter a detailed explanation of how the fringe benefit costs were derived and allocated to the MCSAP project.
 PR MCSAP makes the following deductions as per Federal and State Laws: (An official English copy of Act 26 of 2017 has been attached to the document section of the grant proposal)

-- 1. Health Plan: (Health) A standard contribution of one hundred forty dollars (\$140.00) per month for a total of sixteen hundred eighty dollars (\$1,680.00) per year per employee.
+- Health Plan: (Health) A standard contribution of one hundred forty dollars (\$140.00) per month for a total of sixteen hundred eighty dollars (\$1,680.00) per year per employee.
 No deductions are made from this portion (i.e. SS, OWCP).
-For employees who dedicate fifteen (15%) or ten (10%)percent of the time to MCSAP activities the corresponding amount is charged to MCSAP. - 2.
-Social Security / Medicare: (SS) As per State and Federal laws contributions are made to Social Security and Medicare of seven point sixty five percent (7.65%).
-For employees who dedicate fifteen percent (15%) of the time to MCSAP activities the corresponding amount is charged to MCSAP. - 3.
-Worker's Comp.: (OWCP) As per State and Federal Laws a standard contribution of three point seventy percent (3.70%) is made (i.e. disability).
+For employees who dedicate fifteen (15%) or ten (10%)percent of the time to MCSAP activities the corresponding amount is charged to MCSAP. - Social Security / Medicare: (SS) As per State and Federal laws contributions are made to Social Security and Medicare of seven point sixty five percent (7.65%).
+For employees who dedicate fifteen percent (15%) of the time to MCSAP activities the corresponding amount is charged to MCSAP. - Worker's Comp.: (OWCP) As per State and Federal Laws a standard contribution of three point seventy percent (3.70%) is made (i.e. disability).
 For employees who dedicate fifteen percent (15%) of the time to MCSAP activities the corresponding amount is charged to MCSAP. - 4.
-Christmas Bonus: (Bonus) Newly enacted laws have reduce the bonus to a standard of six hundred dollars for all employees (\$600.00).
+Christmas Bonus: (Bonus)Newly enacted laws have reduce the bonus to a standard of six hundred dollars for all employees.
 For employees who dedicate fifteen percent (15%) of the time to MCSAP activities the corresponding amount is charged to MCSAP.
-SS and OWCP deductions/contributions apply (11.35%, i.e. \$68.10) - 5.
-Social Insurance for Motor Vehicle Operators (Seguro Choferil, in Spanish): Standard contribution of forty one dollars and sixty cents (\$41.60) required for inspectors (and Director) who work roadside and use government vehicles.
-Not included for administrative or office personnel. - 6.
-Annual Leave: 2019 PR Law Num.
-176 amended 3 L.P.R.A. secs.
-1461 1468.
-It reverted the annual leave to what it was initially, 2.5 days monthly.
-A maximum of 60 work days per year.
-It specified that it applies to all employees regardless of their initial service date. - 7.
-Sick Leave: 2019 PR Law Num.
-176 amended 3 L.P.R.A. secs.
-1461 1468.
-All employees will accrue 1.50 days per month, regardless of their initial service date. - 8.
-Holidays: As per Section 2.05 of Act 26 of 2017 (page 63) holidays were reduce to a total of 15 days a year.
-(Special Memorandum Num.
-19-2020 issued by the Puerto Rico Human Resources Administration Office on July 14, 2020 lists Holidays during the Calendar Year of 2021)
+SS and OWCP deductions/contributions apply. - 5.
+Social Insurance for Motor Vehicle Operators (Seguro Choferil, in Spanish): Standard contribution of forty one dollars and sixty cents (\$41.60) required for inspectors who work roadside and use government vehicles.
+Not included for the Executive Director, administrative or office personnel. - 6.
+Annual Leave: As per Section 2.04 of Act 26 of 2017 (page 47) all employees accrue 1.25 days monthly, for a total 15 days per year. - 7.
+Sick Leave: As per Section 2.04 of Act 26 of 2017 (page 50), employees working prior to April 2017 accrue 1.50 days per month, i.e. 18 days per year.
+If employee started work on or after April 2017, they will accrue 1 day per month for a total of 12 sick days per year.
+Therefore, all but 6 employees will fall on the latter category and accrue 1 day per month for sick leave. - 8.
+Holidays: As per Section 2.05 of Act 26 of 2017 (page 63) holidays were reduce to a total of 15 days a year. - Overtime: Fringe Benefits Rate for Overtime calculated at 11.35% to include Social Security/Medicare and Workers Comp.